Here are 7 things to avoid buying on Black Friday so that you can shop the best deals over the festive period.

-I have been shopping Black Friday since before it arrived in the UK back in 2009 and has been going since the 1940s in the US.
-Amazon introduced us to Black Friday deals back in 2010 and since then the UK market has been gathering momentum offering us deals on so many things that it’s hard to resist.
+Amazon introduced the UK to Black Friday deals back in 2010 and since then the UK market has been gathering momentum offering us deals on so many things that it’s hard to resist.

-I have been shopping Black Friday since one of my best friends, who runs The Candy Company, told me that she was flying to New York for the weekend to shop Black Friday sales.
-I soon copied her by flying the following year myself and the rest is history.
+I have been aware of Black Friday since one of my best friends, who runs The Candy Company, back in 2007 told me that she was flying to New York for the weekend to shop Black Friday sales.
+Back then, it seemed like a mythical creature that not many people knew about.

-However, in an age where consumerism is considered to be getting somewhat out of hand (have you watched the Stacey Dooley documentary?!) and the more responsible among us is society making a real push for sustainability in both fashion and retail and food industries, I have compiled a list of things that you should AVOID buying on Black Friday, so that:
+However, in an age where we’re all encouraged to consider the impact our consumerism is having on the planet, lots of us are making a real push for sustainability in both fashion, retail and food industries and responsible shopping.
+I have compiled a list of 7 things you should AVOID buying on Black Friday, so that hopefully:

-You don’t get sucked in to the hype of Black Friday and just panic buy things because they are on sale.
+– You don’t get sucked in to the hype of Black Friday and Cyber Monday and panic buy things simply because they are on sale

-You know the best times that you should buy the things you want so that you get the best deal.
+– You know the best times to buy the things you want so that you get the best deal

 7 Things to Avoid Buying on Black Friday:

 New style furniture is typically released in January and February as people redo their homes in the New Year with renewed enthusiasm (we all have bucketloads of enthusiasm in January, right?!).
-So it’s advisable to wait until then.
+So unless you see a significant Black Friday discount on something you’ve had your eye on, it’s advisable to wait until then.
 Typically in the UK, Boxing Day sales were the time to buy furniture as furniture shops were the only stores open (remember that?!)
 However, you will still be buying old stock even if you buy on Boxing Day.

 Suggested buys on Black Friday with great deals, home furnishings: